degenbuilder7/Ai-powered-crossfi-dapp-builder-suite/README.md

-## BNB Complete AI Powered Dapp Builder
+## CrossFI Complete AI Powered Dapp Builder

-# BNB Dapp Builder
+# CrossFI Dapp Builder

 **Tagline: Empower Your Blockchain Vision—Code or No-Code, Your Way!**

-Welcome to BNB Dapp Builder, your ultimate platform for crafting innovative web3 applications on the BNB ecosystem.
+Welcome to CrossFI Dapp Builder, your ultimate platform for crafting innovative web3 applications on the CrossFI ecosystem.
 Whether you’re a seasoned developer or a no-code enthusiast, our platform offers the perfect tools to bring your ideas to life.
 Build full-stack, type-safe web3 applications on CrossFI with ease and flexibility.

 ---